Small majority of French people see rail strike as unjustified - poll

 “Current rail workers will keep their (employment) status and most of their advantages if they are moved to a competitor.
 In these conditions, I’ve got to ask what’s the problem?”
 Borne told Le Parisien newspaper.

-A reform of the labor code in September left unions divided with the biggest, the CFDT, opting out of strikes organized by the second-biggest, the CGT.
+A reform of the labour code in September left unions divided with the biggest, the CFDT, opting out of strikes organised by the second-biggest, the CGT.
+(Reporting by Leigh Thomas; Editing by Mark Potter)